List of James Madison Dukes men's basketball head coaches

 The following is a list of James Madison Dukes men's basketball head coaches.
-There have been 11 head coaches of the Dukes in their 54-season history.
+There have been 12 head coaches of the Dukes in their history.

-James Madison's current head coach is Mark Byington.
-He was hired as the Dukes' head coach in March 2020, replacing Louis Rowe, who was fired after the 2019–20 season.
+James Madison's current head coach is Preston Spradlin.
+He was hired as the Dukes' head coach in March 2024, replacing Mark Byington, who took the head coaching job at Vanderbilt after the 2023–24 season.